iodepo/odis-arch/book/indexing/alternatives.md

 * [OD Archiver](https://archiver.ai.wu.ac.at/)

 These different tools may better fit into the workflow and available skill sets for a group.
-Distinct from these is [DataONE Plus](https://www.dataone.org/plus/) which is a "Search as a Service" offering from DataONE.